-Naruto Shippuden Box Set 9 is a three DVD set that contains episodes 101 through 112 of Naruto Shippuden.
+Naruto Shippuden Set 9 is a three-disc set that contains Episodes 101 through 112 of Naruto Shippuden.
 The first two discs contain four episodes each, while the third disc contains four episodes and the set’s special features.

 English Publisher: VIZ Media

 All of the episodes in this set continue the story arc that began in Naruto Shippuden Set 8.
 Orochimaru and Kabuto have a woman named Guren be in charge of a boy named Yukimaru.
 It turns out Yukimaru has the ability to control the Three-Tail Demon, which is a demon that currently does not have a jinchuriki host.
 Guren and Yukimaru form a bond, but it turns out Guren holds a secret in regard to what happened to Yukimaru’s mother.
 Guren has help from some of Orochimaru’s former prisoners to try to keep the ninja from the Leaf Village at bay.

 It turns out that the Akatsuki also has its eyes on the Three-Tail Demon, and Deidara and Tobi have been given the task of acquiring the demon.
 The story arc in this disc features the Leaf Village ninja trying to seal the demon, while Orochimaru and the Akatsuki are trying to acquire the beast for their own purposes.
 This particular storyline is resolved in the final episode in this set.